 Best Device To Display Heart-Rate Training In The Swim

 Most triathletes and their coaches don’t necessarily use heart-rate training in the water, but it has its function—preventing yourself from going too hard in the start of a race, for instance.
 That said, heart rate while swimming is only useful for post-workout or race analysis unless you can see it as you swim.
-So far the best option for monitoring your heart rate in realtime is the heads-up display goggles from FORM that not only shows heart rate (when paired with a compatible on-wrist smartwatch or optical sensor like Polar’s Verity Sense, below) but also pace (when paired with a compatible open-water swimming GPS smartwatch), stroke rate, and distance.
+So far the best option for monitoring your heart rate in realtime is the heads-up display goggles from FORM that not only shows heart rate (when paired with a compatible on-wrist smartwatch or optical sensor like Polar’s Verity Sense, above) but also pace (when paired with a compatible open-water swimming GPS smartwatch), stroke rate, and distance.
 If you or your coach want to actually train or race with heart-rate in the water (and not just view it after the fact), FORM is probably the best bet.

 Best Device For Heart-Rate Recovery Measurement